Sanada Yukimura (Sengoku Basara): Cultural impact

-Popularity

-Sanada Yukimura has been popular in Japan.
-In 2016, the character's image was used to promote tourism in Wakayama Prefecture while also promoting the historical person from the Sengoku period.
-The prefecture hoped to capitalize on his recent popularity with a "stamp rally" that guided visitors to locations like Kokawa Temple and the Wakayama History Museum.
-Additionally, Yukimura appeared on the cover of Sanada Yukimura and Sengoku Wakayama Monogatari, a pamphlet that lists tourism and culinary information for the Wakayama Prefecture.
-In another promotion related to the fictional character, Japanese restaurants owned by Kiwa Corporation started serving meals that used Yukimura's image, as well as masu boxes from Uratika.
 Merchandising based around him has also been released, including large action figures of Yukimura and Masamune from Destructoid.
 In a poll to select the best characters from the series, Yukimura took the third spot, behind Mitsunari and Masamune.
-Unable to pick just one, voice actor Takehito Koyasu considers both Yukimura and Masamune as two of his favorite characters.
-In a series of Sengoku Basara magazines, Yukimura has been featured prominently in the second issue as it focuses largely on his role in the franchise.

-Response

 Critical response to Yukimura's characterization and role in the Sengoku Basara franchise has been generally positive.
 Gamereactor regarded him as a "standard hero" as he found him a normal character in contrast to others like Masamune who have cooler personalities.
 Japanator liked Yukimura's relationship with Masamune despite the irony that their historical figures never met.
 While liking the English dub, the reviewer lamented the fact the video games lacked Japanese voice options prevented fans "from indulging Masamune's penchant for random Engrish, dampening the enjoyment somewhat."
 Game Revolution stated that they found Masamune and Yukimura to be unique characters in the franchise whose physical looks would amaze players.
 Kotaku regarded him as one of the most attractive men in the cast, commenting that he wears an open jacket that shows his abs (six-pack) in most of his appearances which expanded his popularity.
 Noting the series' cast looked like characters from shōnen manga and anime, the same site noted that Yukimura had a few similarities with his historical figure.
 Johnny Yong Bosch's English voice acting as Yukimura was praised despite some of the screaming required of the character.
+GameRant praised Yukimura's and Masamune's rivalry for their deep respect and the former's new found passion in his heart when meeting the latter.
+Meanwhile, when it comes to later works, GameRant noted that Yukimura took a more important role due to his inexperience in his introduction.